hobbyquaker/node-red-contrib-polymer/README.md

 the background-color to red, the font-weight to bold and add the class `foo` - _all with one single message_.

+## Icons

+node-red-contrib-polymer uses the [Font Awesome Icons](http://fontawesome.io/icons/).
+Just type in the name of an icon into the icon option.

+Until now Icons can be used in the Page and Button Widgets.

 ## Contributing

 Pull requests welcome!